How To Use Horse Gram For Weight Loss (With Recipes)

 Horse gram is low in calories, so it can be taken in an adequate amount to curb your hunger (3).

-As per the Canadian Medical Association Journal, a low-calorie diet can help reduce abdominal fat and waist circumference by 1.5-9.5 cm (9).
+As per the Canadian Medical Association Journal, a low-calorie diet can help reduce abdominal fat and waist circumference by 1.5-9.5 cm as it aids fat burning (9).

 4. Removes Toxins

-The soluble and insoluble fiber found in horse gram helps clean your digestive system and colon.
+The soluble and insoluble fiber found in horse gram helps in digestion and the colon.
 The insoluble fiber increases stool weight and decreases the transit time (10), (11).

 A study conducted at the Seoul National University (South Korea)found that people who are on a detoxification diet plan that includes legumes, nuts, fish, and whole grains in their daily diet experience weight loss and reductions in other body composition measurements like body fat percentage, body fat mass, and waist circumference (12).